 The threat that loss of control over the hardware can lead to potential losses of commercial and state secrets, financial loss, and damage or destruction

 of property and lives, is underappreciated in the cybersecurity industry, and among buyers of equipment which should be resistant to side-channel attacks.

 FortifyIQ’s mission at Milipol and other similar events is to educate manufacturers and end-users beyond the small circle of cryptographers and hardware security engineers about the threats of side-channel attacks on secure elements of hardware—destructive attacks that are often undetected.

 Going forward, FortifyIQ will be attending similarly valuable events that attract manufacturers and buyers of security and infrastructure equipment to educate them about the need to demand well-protected devices and silicon microchips from their suppliers.

 About FortifyIQ, Inc.

 FortifyIQ is the inventor of the world’s first comprehensive solution suite that enables chip and OEM manufacturers to protect existing and future electronic products against side-channel attacks, namely SPA (Simple Power Analysis), DPA (Differential Power Analysis), and FI (Fault Injection).

-FortifyIQ develops the most accurate and precise pre-silicon trace simulator, side-attack vulnerability analyzer and remediation-advising software for secure element fortification, while the product is still in design stage.
-FortifyIQ also offers IP Cores for electronics and IoT devices that have already been fortified against side-channel attacks.
+FortifyIQ develops the most accurate and precise pre-silicon trace simulator, side-attack vulnerability analyzer and remediation-advising software for secure element fortification, while the product is still in its design stage.
+FortifyIQ offers IP Cores for electronic and IoT devices which have already been fortified against side-channel attacks.